 Support staff deals with similar stressors and oftentimes deal with even more than the veterinarians: they are the ones to present estimates, take phone calls, and are the first to speak with clients.
 Clients can often be rude or imposing on support staff in ways they are not with the veterinarian.

-It’s important to me to raise awareness and funds in hopes of AFSP’s Project 2025 goal of decreasing the suicide rate in the United States 20% by 2025, as suicide has become a growing concern in veterinary medicine.
+It's important to me to raise awareness and funds in hopes of AFSP’s Project 2025 goal of decreasing the suicide rate in the United States 20% by 2025, as suicide has become a growing concern in veterinary medicine.
 While putting up posters for the walk in the BluePearl Brooklyn Pet hospital, I realized that everyone has a story to share about their experience with suicide, myself included.
-I walk in honor of Jeff and Amanda, and in honor of all those lost.
+I walk in honor of Sarah, and in honor of all those lost.
 That is why I decided to lead my team in the walk.

 To learn more about AFSP’s Out of the Darkness Walks, and find one near you, click here.

 To learn more about the work AFSP is doing with the veterinary community, click here.